dolphinsmalltalk/Dolphin/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/scael64ohx3l6io9/branch/master?svg=true)](https://ci.appveyor.com/project/dolphinsmalltalk/dolphin-db22v/branch/master)

+Please note: The master branch is now the development branch for version 7.2.
+This will add support for namespaces, but is currently in an interim and unstable state.
+It  also changes the package and class file formats, and consequently code saved from 7.2 cannot be loaded directly into earlier versions of Dolphin.
+Please use the 7.1 branch if you need a stable version.
+PRs for bug fixes, etc, will still be accepted against the 7.1 branch for the foreseeable future.

 This repository contains:
 * A VS2019 solution to build the Virtual Machine (VM) elements of Dolphin Smalltalk.
 * The necessary Smalltalk packages to build the [Dolphin Smalltalk](https://object-arts.com) Core Images from a pre-built boot image.